Read about our director, and our Forest Hill associates (listed in alphabetical order).

 Dr. Marcie Dudeck received her Ph.D. in Clinical Psychology (CPA and APA accredited) from Concordia University in 2007 following two undergraduate degrees (i.e., Honours Bachelor of Arts in Psychology and a Bachelor of Science in Biology) from the University of Winnipeg.
 She carried out her clinical training in a variety of settings in Montreal including hospital and university settings such as the Royal Victoria Hospital and the Applied Psychology Centre within Concordia University.
 Subsequently, Dr. Dudeck completed a CPA and APA accredited predoctoral internship at the Royal Ottawa Hospital.
 She has been a registered clinical psychologist in Ontario since 2008.
 Dr. Dudeck primarily uses Cognitive Behavioural Therapy (CBT) for adults with anxiety, depression, and related problems.
 She also integrates other approaches such as Mindfulness and Acceptance and Commitment Therapy (ACT) into her treatment.
 Dr. Dudeck maintains memberships in a number of professional associations including being a founding member of the Canadian Association of Cognitive and Behavioural Therapies (CACBT).

-Danielle Katz received her PhD from York University in 2016 and is currently completing her postdoctoral year of supervised practice.
-She has experience working with individuals who have a wide range of psychological concerns, including anxiety disorders, major depressive disorder, obsessive-compulsive disorder, emotion regulation difficulties, concerns related to chronic health conditions, and recovery from major health events.
+Danielle Katz received her PhD from York University in 2016 and is currently completing a postdoctoral fellowship at Sunnybrook Health Sciences Centre.
+She has experience working with individuals who have a wide range of psychological concerns, including anxiety disorders, major depressive disorder, obsessive-compulsive disorder, emotion regulation difficulties, and concerns related to chronic health conditions.
 Danielle believes strongly in the importance of creating a warm, supportive, and non-judgmental therapeutic environment.
 She works collaboratively with clients in order to help them recognize their strengths and achieve their goals at their own pace.
 With each client, she uses evidence-based therapy drawing upon client-centred, cognitive-behavioural, and dialectical-behavioural traditions.
-Prior to her postdoctoral year, Danielle has had the pleasure of practicing in a variety of healthcare centres, including Toronto General Hospital, Humber River Regional Hospital, The London Health Sciences Centre, and St. Joseph’s Health Care London.
+Prior to her postdoctoral fellowship, Danielle has practiced in a variety of healthcare centres, including Toronto General Hospital, Humber River Regional Hospital, The London Health Sciences Centre, and St. Joseph’s Health Care London.